Long Time $\W_0$-$\widetilde{\W}_1$ type Propagation of Chaos for Mean Field Interacting Particle System: A general result on long time - type propagation of chaos

 \item[(iv)] There exist functions $\varepsilon:(0,\infty)\to (0,\infty)$ with $\lim_{t\to\infty}\varepsilon(t)=0$ and $\tilde{\Delta}:(0,\infty)\to (0,\infty)$ with $\lim_{N\to\infty}\tilde{\Delta}(N)=0$ such that

 Moreover, there exists a constant $c_0>0$ such that

 \end{enumerate} Then there exists a constant $c>0$ independent of $t$ and $N$ such that

-\end{thm} \begin{rem} (1) Different from the classical Duhamel formula \eqref{Dum}, the left hand side of \eqref{DUH0} only contains $(P_t^{[k],N})^\ast$ while the right hand side involves in $(P_t^{[N],N})^\ast$ due to the existence of the interaction.
+\end{thm} \begin{rem} (1) Different from the classical Duhamel formula \eqref{Dum}, the left hand side of \eqref{DUH0} only contains $(P_t^{[k],N})^\ast$ while the right hand side involves in $(P_t^{[N],N})^\ast$ due to the interaction.
 In Section 3 and Section 4 below, explicit conditions will be presented on the coefficients to ensure \eqref{DUH0}.

 (2) In the study of entropy-entropy propagation of chaos in $\cite{BJW,JW,JW1}$ or $\widetilde{\W}_1$-$\widetilde{\W}_1$ type propagation of chaos \eqref{L1L1}, due to the tensor property of relative entropy or the property